Darkgamerdoomwaw/simplemod/README.md

 # SimplyFactory Mod
-A simplified version of satisfactory in mindustry.
+A simplified version of satisfactory inside mindustry.
 Comes in different texture pack and contents.